All Episodes

 I just want to see people back to work because I know people want to get back to work.

-All right, so temporarily, a new normal in life, especially in New York City is gonna be your temperature check before you get into a building.
+So temporarily, a new normal in life, especially in New York City, is going to be your temperature check before you get into a building.

 That's not that expensive.